 Then, the property is secured and evaluated.
 This means insurance coverage is confirmed, utilities are transferred into the estate’s name, immediate maintenance issues are addressed, and the overall condition of the property is reviewed.

-After that, a market valuation is made by reviewing comparable sales in the neighborhood, analyzing current market conditions in San Mateo County, and determining a pricing strategy that reflects both the home’s condition and the goals of the estate.
+After that, a market valuation is made by reviewing comparable sales in the neighborhood, analyzing current market conditions in San Mateo County, and determining a pricing strategy that reflects the home’s condition, the goals of the estate, and the current market.
 The valuation guides the listing price and helps heirs understand what the property is likely to sell for.

 When legal authority and property preparation move forward together, the process is more manageable and far less overwhelming for everyone involved.